MIR-LLC/CrowBot_program/README.md

 You can use voice commands 'Play Music' and 'Lights On' or 'Lights Off' in Tilt mode.

-To quit say 'Stop Control' or press USER button.
+To quit say 'Voice Control' or press USER button.